tve/mqboard/mqtt_async/README.md

    use `pytest`.
 1. Use the standard logging facility instead of ad-hoc debug messages.

-#### API incompatibilities

-Some features work slightly differently in `mqtt_async` vs. `mqtt_as` but the following incompatibilities prevent anything from working by just changing the import statement:

-- the `subs_cb` callback has 4 parameters, adding a qos parameter.
-- the `will` config has been changed from a tuple to an `MQTTMessage`.
-- the semantics of the `clean` config have been changed and `clean_init` has been dropped.
-- a number of methods have been dropped (isconnected, close, ...)
-- the `ssl` config has been dropped: set the `ssl_params` config to `{}` if nothing special is required.
-- TODO: determine others

 ### Streaming data using small messages

 In general MQTT supports sending a long stream of data by breaking it up into small messages that